The Adungu

 Along the Kampala- Jinja road highway, you will see the industrial area, the Uganda Management Institute, the Toyota Auto parts warehouse and the British-American Tobacco offices.
 You will also see the Internal Affairs Offices, the Electoral Commission, a couple of banks like the Bank of Africa and the National Environmental Management Association (NEMA) offices.

-You will continue past Cham Towers to Absa bank bringing you to a place commonly known as “downtown Kampala.
-As you walk on Luwum street, you will see various shops in the different plazas like Avemar plaza and Zai plaza.
+You will continue past Cham Towers to Absa Bank bringing you to a place commonly known as “downtown Kampala”.
+As you walk on Luwum Street, you will see various shops in different plazas like Avemar Plaza and Zai Plaza.

 You will continue down to the Old Taxi Park, the Nakivubo Stadium and you will even see the new park at a distance.
-(You can ask your tour guide to show you a market called Owino, in case you have some extra time on your hands).
+(You can ask your tour guide to show you Owino Market in case you have some extra time on your hands).

-NOTE: The taxis in Uganda are not your regular curbs but instead take the form of minivans. ( Your guide will show you.)
-They are known as “special hires” because people commonly request them on special occasions and sometimes use apps like Uber.
+NOTE: The taxis in Uganda are not your regular cabs but instead take the form of minivans.
+(Your guide will show you.)
+Cabs are commonly as “special hires” because people often request them on special occasions and sometimes use apps like Uber.

-Carrying on, you branch at Mackay road and next up, Aga Khan mosque.
-You will walk along Martin road all the way to Namirembe road.
-Here, you will see the Old Kampala Police Station and the Uganda National Mosque ( There is a minaret from which you can stand and view most of Kampala City, you’ll be delighted!).
+Carrying on, you branch at Mackay Road and next up, Aga Khan mosque.
+You will walk along Martin Road to Namirembe Road.
+Here, you will see the Old Kampala Police Station and the Gadaffi National Mosque (There is a minaret from which you can stand and view most of Kampala City, you’ll be delighted!).

 The area from Old Kampala, Mengo and Rubaga is also known to be home to many foreigners in the country like Somali and Eritrean people.

-At Namirembe hill, you will see the Namirembe Cathedral, then go down to Mengo Hospital and in the area, the Rubaga Cathedral and Hospital.
-The Zaake road will lead you to the Buganda Parliament and the ‘Kabaka Anjagala’ (meaning ‘the king likes me’) road, will be your way to the Buganda Palace.
+At Namirembe Hill, you will see the Namirembe Cathedral, then go down to Mengo Hospital and in the area, the Rubaga Cathedral and Hospital.
+The Zaake road will lead you to the Buganda Parliament and the ‘Kabaka Anjagala’ (Luganda equivalent for ‘the king likes me’) road, will be your way to the Buganda Palace.
 Wait till you hear the story behind the name of this road!

 Now, what are you waiting for?
-Get your shoes on and let’s go trekking!
+Get your ‘comfy’ shoes on and let’s go trekking!